 Agile Implementation Examples

-I’m sure you’ve experienced or you have heard stories about significant improvements upon an Agile transformation.
+I’m sure you’ve experienced or encountered examples of Agile organizations undergoing successful Agile transformations.
 Most likely, those stories did not happen in a week or so, it normally takes months, even years, to grow that attitude and make it the basis of the company culture.
 Agile implementation is not always a breeze.

 My first interaction with the Agile mindset was the attempt of a very traditionally managed company to shift towards the Scrum method.
 The good intentions and tools were in place.
 Unfortunately, that was as far as the improvement stretched.